syeef/syeefkarim-2016-v0/_posts/2013-09-04-5-days-to-deploy-week-1.md

 **Aim:** To recreate a page similar to the Spotify homepage, however I want to make it for fashion bloggers who post their photos on to Lookbook.nu

 **Day 1: Wednesday**
 Today I have established the goals and aim for this project.
 I have also found a couple of articles online which I feel can help me create the effect I am after.
-Although I haven't created a mockup of what exactly I want to create I have a vague idea of what I would be happy with.
+Although I haven't created a mockup of what exactly I want to create, I have a vague idea of what I would be happy with.